-Riley’s arc over discovering who he is and coming out against adversity makes for an interesting read.
-I especially enjoyed how he made new ride-or-die friends in Solo and Bec.
+Riley’s arc over discovering who they are and coming out against adversity makes for an interesting read.
+I especially enjoyed how they made new ride-or-die friends in Solo and Bec.
 Their trio of friendship really drives this story.

 I also appreciated the roles Riley’s parents play, as well as that of Riley’s therapist.
 They all added support and safety for Riley to begin this journey of self-discovery that we don’t usually get to see in YA.
 Though I think the trend is starting to change as older opinions fall out of favour to be replaced by inclusive (woke) attitudes.